Frankenstein Silhouette Cake

 • 2 teaspoons vanilla extract

-• Moss green gel food color Wilton
+• 1 teaspoon Moss green gel food color Wilton

-• Neon green gel food color Chefmaster
+• 1 teaspoon Neon green gel food color Chefmaster

 White vanilla buttercream